Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I've been doing some research and your article on "How to Transplant Trees" has given me a glimpse of hope with a maple tree I just attempted to transplant.
 I'm in the midst of green leaves turning brown and dry.
 There are hardly any green leaves left.
 I have almost giving up hope, yet I am determined to do what I can to save this tree.
 I'm actually from Northern Ontario Canada, and realize that transplanting in the midst of the summer in hot, dry weather so far, is not the best but I had no other option.

 I read that I should water the tree, but not too much.
 Now I'm desperate for a direct answer which will actually guide me in doing what is best for my poor maple tree.
 Do you have further advice for me because searching the net becomes quite confusing after a while?
 I would water the tree with my sprinkler at night, leave it on for about one hour, on a mist so the water doesn't hit the tree too harshly.
-Do you have any other suggestions?
-I'm open to anything that will encourage my tree to pull through this shock that has hindered it's life.

 I do have a question, and this worries me a lot.
 The tree has like three tiny trunks (almost looks like branches at the moment).
 They were all together when we dug it up and we left them together.
 Is this a sign that we didn't dig up the right thing?
 It has to be 3 baby trees that were entangled altogether (with roots of course).
 What do you think?
 Do I really have a Maple tree with potentially 3 in 1?
 I'm not sure anymore and as you can see I should have researched before hand.